Solgio/SECONDA_MTSS/README.md

 **CheckStyle** Report: [![Checkstyle](https://img.shields.io/github/actions/workflow/status/Solgio/SECONDA_MTSS/build.yml?label=Checkstyle)](https://Solgio.github.io/SECONDA_MTSS/checkstyle.html)

 The project is developed using **TDD** for the two principal classes.
-All the tests are made using **A*rrange*A*ct*A*ssert* and following the *JUnit* standard, making sure that the tests are expressive, simple to read and compact.
+All the tests are made using *ArrangeActAssert* and following the *JUnit* standard, making sure that the tests are expressive, simple to read and compact.
 All this results in code that should follow the *A-Trip* and *Right Bicep* standard.

 The tests cover all the lines and uses *Coveralls* to check the overall coverage for the develop and main branches.